SumedhaBillapati/SumedhaBillapati/README.md

 I'm passionate about Analytics, Business Insights, and Market Research; because in data, there's always a story waiting to be told.

 I'm an MS Business Analytics grad from UMass Boston.
-My focus is simple: understand the WHY 🤔, create meaningful charts, and turn insights into decisions that actually drive change.
+My focus is simple: understand the WHY, create meaningful charts, and turn insights into decisions that actually drive change.
 I help teams bridge the gap between data and business outcomes, making sure technical and non-technical people see the same story.

 Curiosity drives my work.
-Impact gives it direction. 🎯 I'm drawn to nonprofits and mission-driven organizations because I believe the most important problems deserve the sharpest analysis.
+Impact gives it direction.
+I'm drawn to nonprofits and mission-driven organizations because I believe the most important problems deserve the sharpest analysis.